 SCITUATE - It might feel like a stretch finding a connection between a sugary doughboy, and a college scholarship.

-Good weather spells a hefty crowd, which leads to greater profits in food sales to turn back into funding scholarships and other helping hand projects that are Scituate-based.
-It also
+Good weather spells a hefty crowd, which leads to greater profits in food sales to turn back

-dealers who will likely return next year to pay the application fee to sell their work.
+original artwork and craft items on display, or antiques, and sales make for happy artists and dealers who will likely return next year to pay the application fee to sell their work.

 The Scituate Art Festival "is so many different things to so many different people," said